 The paternity leave cannot be converted into cash benefit.
 The leave credits are also noncumulative, meaning seven days of paternity leave for the first child cannot be carried over for when you welcome your second baby.

 Note that under the law the paternity leave is not the same as the Scocial Securiry System (SSS) maternity benefit female private employees file.
-It is not filed with the Social Security System (SSS) but with your husband's employer.
+It is not filed with the SSS but with your husband's employer.
 The money your husband will get is not a loan but it is payment for your husband's absence from work as if he is present.
 He'll receive it on the next payday after taking his paternity leave days.ADVERTISEMENT - CONTINUE READING BELOW

 You would have to check with your company's rules and regulations if they would allow him to advance the pay he would have received when he takes his paternity leave.
 It would be similar to advancing his salary, as it is not an added compensation or benefit.

 Write the company and state your case.
 If it's still firm in denying your case, you may file a complaint in the Department of Labor and Employment (DOLE).
 Your husband's employer has no right to deny an employee of his right to a paternity leave so long as he has met all qualifications.
 Employers who do violate the law are subject to a fine not exceeding P25,000 or imprisonment of not less than 30 days nor more than six months.

-The proposed Expanded Maternity Leave, if enacted into law, will allows new dads to spend more time caring for theie newborns and helping their wives go through her fourth trimester.
+The new Expanded Maternity Leave Act, or Republic Act No. 11210, allows new dads to spend more time caring for their newborns and helping their wives go through her fourth trimester.
 It seeks to provide more leave with pay to a new mother and a number of leave days would be transferable to her husband and other caregivers.
 Other lawmakers had also already proposed separate bills that seek to extend the paternity leave days of fathers.ADVERTISEMENT - CONTINUE READING BELOW